regregex/OS126/README.md

 ---------------------

 If it comes to the crunch a little more room can be made by reassembling, minus some frills.
-Delete lines 80..85 from `src/MOS34`:
+Delete lines 75..76 and 80..85 from `src/MOS34`:

+     TAY
+     BEQ CLEARA ;branch always

      INY
      STAIY &0000 ;saves 24 ms